• Skip to content

 It’s very important for pregnant women to be tested for hepatitis B.

-If a pregnant woman has hepatitis B, she might be given medicine to reduce the chance of passing the virus on to her baby.
+If a pregnant woman has hepatitis B, she might be given medicine to reduce the chance of passing the virus to her baby.
 At birth, the baby might also get a special injection of antibodies against hepatitis B, as well as the standard hepatitis B immunisation.

 Women who have hepatitis B can safely breastfeed unless their nipples are cracked or bleeding.